 - Fat: Mark Twight of Gym Jones talks about how endurance athletes run more efficiently on fat than on carbohydrates.

 - Martin Berkhan on Intermittent Fasting — talks about his history starting with when he was clearly overweight, to uber-skinny model, to experimenting with IF and weight lifting.

 - Fast 5 — a free ebook about fasting on a daily basis, not unlike Martin’s regiment in fast duration.
 A good introduction to IF.

 - Artificial Sweeteners Cause Energy Disregulation: More compelling (to me) than the arguments that artificial sweeteners cause cancer, is the contention that zero calorie sweeteners confuse our bodies, causing disregulation.
 I’ve avoided artificial sweeteners for the past two and a half months and haven’t missed them a bit.
 Note: had to link only to the clip I saved as Art has moved that post offline (or out of public view).

 - Intermittent Fasting: Art Devany is an expert of sorts on the paleo diet (which is low-carb by nature) and evofitness, which is high intensity “power law” training.
 Here he talks about his approach to IF, which of course, would have fit perfectly with the paleo lifestyle.
 Art is 70 and looks fantastic.
 Read his post on mental clarity and fasting.
-Note: both of these links are dead as Art redesigned his site and took much of the original content offline (unfortunately).

 - Your belly fat could be making you hungrier: A quote from the research: